lqdev/luisquintanilla.me/_src/posts/setting-up-rust-dev-env-devcontainers-vscode.md

 ## Conclusion

 Dev Containers make it easy for you to configure full-featured development environments.
 When paired with Visual Studio Code and GitHub Codespaces, they can help you focus on learning and building applications rather than setting up your environment.
+You can find a [final version of the configured environment and app on GitHub](https://github.com/lqdev/rust-codespace-sandbox).
 Happy coding!

 ## Additional Resources